PHACDataHub/DSCO-experimental-web-app-platform/README.md

 Looking to get started using the repo?
 Take a look at one of the two deployment methods above! 🚀

-## 👀 Checking out all the APIs
+## 👀 Checking out all the [APIs](/docs/EN/api-configurations.md)

 This repo comes with 3 APIs out of the box for you to experiment with and test out for your use cases!

-You can get more information about the available APIs and how to configure there in the [API Configuration document](/docs/EN/api-configurations.md)
+You can get more information about the available APIs and how to configure there in the API Configuration document, linked in the header.

 ## 🤓 Want to contribute?
 Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) to see how we would like the contributions to be structured 😄